 8 Dimensions of Wellness

 Physical: The physically well person eats when hungry and selects a varied and nutritionally balanced diet.
-S/he also gets an adequate amount of sleep, engages in moderate to vigorous exercise 3-5 times a week, gets routine medical check-ups appropriate to his or her age and risk factors, and takes safety precautions.
+They also get an adequate amount of sleep, engages in moderate to vigorous exercise 3-5 times a week, get routine medical check-ups appropriate to their age and risk factors, and takes safety precautions.

 Occupational: The occupationally well person fulfills a socially defined role that is both stimulating and inherently rewarding.
-S/he chooses a role (or several roles) that are consistent with beliefs, goals, lifestyle, personality and values.
+They choose a role (or several roles) that are consistent with beliefs, goals, lifestyle, personality and values.

 Environmental: The environmentally well person recognizes the earth’s preciousness, and strives to minimize wasteful consumption or unnecessary destruction of animals, plant, elements or energy.
-S/he engages in recycling and conservation, protects natural resources, and strives for living spaces free of health hazards.
+They engage in recycling and conservation, protect natural resources, and strives for living spaces free of health hazards.

 Financial: The financially well person takes a responsibility is their personal finances and is always mindful of their spending.
 This person always lives within their means.
 This person is not just concerned about the “here and now” but they are also concerned and take an active role in saving for their future.

 Intellectual: The intellectually well person values education and engages in lifelong learning, and pursues activities that increase knowledge, develop moral reasoning, foster critical thinking and expand worldviews.
-In addition, s/he appreciates the fine arts, and values intuition, empathy and understanding as forms of knowing.
+In addition, they appreciate the fine arts, and values intuition, empathy and understanding as forms of knowing.

 Emotional/Sexual: The sexually well person accepts his or her sexual orientation, engages in sexual relationships that are consistent with his or her values and development, and refrains from using sex to manipulate or influence others.
-In addition, s/he minimizes unwanted consequences through communication and protection.
+In addition, they minimize unwanted consequences through communication and protection.
 The emotionally well person is able to appropriately express and manage the entire range of feelings, including anger, fear, happiness and sadness.
-S/he possesses high self- esteem, a sense of humor, and positive body image.
+They possesses high self- esteem, a sense of humor, and positive body image.
 This person also seeks support from a mental health professional when needed.